CartoDB/cartoframes/docs/developer-center/new-guides/quickstart.md

     </iframe>
 </div>

 There they are!
-You can learn more about them and isodistances in the [location data services guide]().
+To learn more about creating isochrones and isodistances check out the [location data services guide]().

-## Discover and enrich your data thanks to CARTO's Data Observatory
+## Enrich your data with demographic data

-Once you know the areas of influence of your stores, let's try to find the population for each one.
-This will help us to calculate the average revenue per person.
+Now that you have the area of influence calculated for each store, let's augment the result with population information to help better understand a store's average revenue per person.

-First, let's find the dataset we need.
-We will use the Catalog class that can be filter by country and category.
+First, let's find the demographic variable we need.
+We will use the [Catalog]() class that can be filter by country and category.
 In our case, we have to look for USA demographics datasets.
-Let's check which are the geographies (spatial resolution) availables.
+Let's check which geographies (spatial resolution) are available.

 ```python
 from cartoframes.data.observatory import Catalog